chef/chef-workstation/docs-chef-io/content/workstation/knife_client.md

 `-k`, `--prevent-keygen`

 : Create a client without a keypair.
-This key may be managed later by using the `knife client key create` subcommands.
+This key may be managed later by using the `knife client key create` subcommand.

     {{< note spaces=4 >}}